The McCormick martingale optimal transport: Introduction

 \section{Introduction}

 In the realm of option pricing, a crucial task is to establish model-independent arbitrage-free price bounds for derivatives.
-These bounds serve a direct application in identifying potential arbitrage opportunities in traded options. \cite{hobson2012robust} pioneered the study on robust bounds for forward start options, while Martingale Optimal Transport (MOT), introduced by \cite{beiglbock2013model}, presented a comprehensive framework utilizing tools from Monge--Kantorovich mass transport.
+These bounds serve a direct application in identifying potential arbitrage opportunities in traded options. \cite{hobson2012robust} pioneered the study on robust bounds for forward start options, while Martingale Optimal Transport (MOT), introduced by \cite{beiglbock2013model} and \cite{GHLT2014MOTcontinuous} (in discrete and continuous time settings, respectively), presented a comprehensive framework utilizing tools from Monge--Kantorovich mass transport.
 The strong duality result has a financial interpretation, yielding sub/super hedging portfolios.
 Furthering the MOT research line, \cite{beiglbock2017complete,beiglbock2019dual} considered dual attainment problems. \cite{beiglbock2016problem} identified a martingale coupling reminiscent of the classic monotone quantile coupling.
-Several numerical schemes for MOT were proposed by \cite{guo2019mot,eckstein2021robust}, employing techniques such as linear programming (LP) or neural networks.
+Several numerical schemes for MOT were proposed by \cite{guo2019mot,eckstein2021robust,eckstein2021computation}, employing techniques such as linear programming (LP) or neural networks.
 Investigations into MOT stability were carried out by \cite{backhoff2022stability,bruckerhoff2022,wiesel2023continuity}.

 A significant hurdle in MOT arises from the wide price bounds, thereby constraining their practical applicability.
 This claim is empirically substantiated by \citet[Figure 1]{beiglbock2013model} and \citet[Tables 4.2 and 4.3]{eckstein2021robust}.
 Achieving more precise bounds typically requires the incorporation of additional information into the modeling framework.
 For example, \cite{lutkebohmert2019tightening} argued that tighter bounds can be derived when more information about the variance of returns is available, although at the cost of sacrificing model independence. \cite{fahim2016model} enhanced precision of price bounds by integrating liquid exotic options into the hedging portfolio.
-Furthermore, \citet[Section 4]{eckstein2021robust} refined the bounds assuming knowledge of the marginals at earlier maturities.
+Furthermore, \citet[Section 4]{eckstein2021robust} refined the bounds by assuming knowledge of the marginals at earlier maturities.
+For further techniques on tightening robust price bounds or developing computational methods for MOT, we refer readers to \cite{ansari2024improved,eckstein2021martingale,neufeld2021model,neufeld2023model} and the references therein.